eigenholser/bdev-ctrl/README.md

 `cryptsetup` will prompt for the passphrase.

 For an unnamed device, the process is identical to the instructions for a named device above.
+The device will be mapped to `/dev/mapper/admin_crypt`.
-The only difference is in how `bdev-ctrl` is used to
+The only other difference is in how `bdev-ctrl` is used to detach:
-attach:

-    bdev-ctrl attach sdX
+    bdev-ctrl detach sdX

-Then the device will be mapped to `/dev/mapper/admin_crypt`.
+Since the device is unnamed, the name does not need to be specified to detach.
+The name `admin` is used even though the device is unnamed.
+The name is used only to refer to a keyfile.
+An unnamed device will prompt for a passphrase.

 The remaining instructions are the same.
 Create the partitions and filesystem.

 ### Flash Memory Devices and Wear Leveling